-The main function of Google Panda is to differentiate between the high-quality sites and the low-quality ones.
+The main function of Google Panda is to differentiate between high-quality sites and low-quality ones.
 It is a series of updates to the Google search algorithm that basically helps the user to find the most relevant and useful content at the top of the search query.

 Google Panda was introduced in February 2011 and it reportedly affected 12 percent of all search engines.
-Google panda was developed with the support of an algorithm that makes use of artificial intelligence in a cultivated and experienced manner that is scalable than it was previously possible.
-The new and sophisticated algorithm serves people to differentiate between the high-quality and low-quality websites.
+Google panda was developed with the support of an algorithm that makes use of artificial intelligence in a cultivated and experienced manner that is more scalable than it was previously possible.
+The new and sophisticated algorithm serves people to differentiate between high-quality and low-quality websites.

-It has been widely recognized as a major innovation of Google Algorithm which has led to a few changes to search results.
+It has been widely recognized as a major innovation of the Google Algorithm which has led to a few changes to search results.
 Websites with spam content and links have been severely penalized by Google.
 The new algorithm has stricter standards over web content and quality.

 Google Panda has been created to address the following issues: